 The Key Parallel in Genesis 4:7

-The parallel here between 3:16 and 4:7 is amazingly close.
+The parallel here between Genesis 3:16 and Genesis 4:7 is amazingly close.
 The words are virtually the same in Hebrew, but you can see this in the English as well.
-In 3:16 God says to the woman, "Your desire is for your husband, and he shall rule over you."
-In 4:7 God says to Cain, "Sin's desire is for you, and you shall rule over it."
+In Genesis 3:16 God says to the woman, “Your desire is for your husband, and he shall rule over you.”
+In Genesis 4:7 God says to Cain, “Sin’s desire is for you, and you shall rule over it.”

 So the essence of corrupted maleness is the self-aggrandizing effort to subdue and control and exploit women for its own private desires.
 And the essence of corrupted femaleness is the self-aggrandizing effort to subdue and control and exploit men for its own private desires.
 And the difference is found mainly in the different weaknesses that we can exploit in one another.